CS Lewis and John Betjeman

 In 1954, however, Cambridge established a new ‘Chair’ of English and Lewis was invited, and accepted the position: Professor of Medieval and Renaissance Literature.
 His lectures were sensationally popular.

 Towards the end of Wilson’s book, apart from a somewhat rushed feel, there is an attempt to undermine other biographers and historians of Lewis.
-Hooper is cut down, unreliable.
-Wheaton is dismissed with characteristic English pomposity.
-It’s not a real University is it, after all?
+Hooper is dismissed as unreliable.
+Wheaton College is snubbed with characteristic upper-class English pomposity: It’s not a real University is it, after all?
 Once again, we hear the persistent drone undermining Lewis’s Christianity: it’s that pesky fly again.

 So that’s it then!
-Lewis, phenomenally popular during his own lifetime and an inspiration to thousands of Christian intellectuals, is finally reduced even below the Professorship he received at Cambridge.
-He was a ‘university teacher who wrote children’s stories’.
+Lewis, phenomenally popular during his own lifetime and an inspiration to thousands of Christian intellectuals, is triumphantly minimised and dismissed: not a Professor, not a best-selling author, just a ‘university teacher who wrote children’s stories’.

-It’s time for a new CS Lewis Biography
+It’s time for a better CS Lewis Biography

-UPDATE: TO coincide with the fiftieth anniversary of Lewis’s death in 2013, when he was honoured in Poets’ Corner in Westminster Abbey, Alister McGrath released a new biography of Lewis.
+To coincide with the fiftieth anniversary of Lewis’s death in 2013, when he was honoured in Poets’ Corner in Westminster Abbey, Alister McGrath released a new biography of Lewis.
 For a review in Christianity Today check here.
 Readers of that biography may still feel we need something more like Wilson in style and more like Hooper in appreciation.
 But that’s another story.

 [i] John Betjeman, Letters Volume One (London: Miverva, 1995), p.17